 When I was in practice the firm I worked at had a set lunch hour at 1pm which helped because it gave staff the focus of when to take a break.
 I always made sure I took my lunch hour and in later years would spring up at 1pm, go to the bathroom and into exercise gear.
 You could find me on Newcastle Quayside flying along (in my fitter days) as I marched out on my lunchtime exercise.
 On my run I would come up with solutions that had been staring me in the face and my chargeable hours would surge in the afternoon because of my renewed energy.
 I was fit, well and able to cope with the rigours of practice.

 The staff in the Law School at the University of Sunderland do a grand job of supporting students both academically and personally.
 I was keen to join in this effort and press on running wellbeing events to promote good habits amongst students.
-Last academic year, during world mental health week I managed to persuade a group of students to take a walk to Roker and we enjoyed fish and chips by the beach.
+During world mental health week I managed to persuade a group of students to take a walk to Roker and we enjoyed fish and chips by the beach.
 It was a small step but a nice break from the stress of the exams at the time and a starting point for my “wellbeing events”.

-For now we support our students as they focus on their assessments and next steps.
+We support our students as they focus on their assessments and next steps.
 The wonderful thing about the Law School at the University of Sunderland is it is a supportive community and the staff don’t just care about the grades a student gets, but the wider picture; their wellbeing, their development as individuals and supporting them as they move into their careers and beyond.

-Moving forward and planning for a new academic year, the team will keep focused on efforts to continue promoting wellbeing.
 As we train the lawyers of the future the staff here remain focused on ensuring they have the skills and knowledge they need for legal practice, but with the right mindset for the rigours of their careers.
 We work to promote the good habits for wellbeing, open up the dialogue that it is okay not to feel okay, and the wider conversation surrounding the issues.

 Published: 18 May 2020